Witham Dramatic Club

 The regular meetings became very popular and the membership quickly grew.
 Before long it was decided to take on a public performance and in 1949 the Club staged its first production, Staff Dance.

-With the beginning of a new decade the Club had one of its greatest box office successes with an award-winning production of Oh What A Lovely War.
-1982 saw the Club up its output once again to three plays a year and the second half of the decade brought a string of high quality plays such as Waiting For Godot, The Birthday Party, The Accrington Pals and Clouds.
+In November 1980 the Club had one of its greatest box office successes with an award-winning production of Oh What A Lovely War while 1982 saw the Club up its output once again to three plays a year.
+The second half of the decade brought a string of high quality plays such as Waiting For Godot, The Birthday Party, The Accrington Pals and Clouds.

 [ maintained by Jay Knox-Crichton ]